Why choose Tanzania

 Climate and when to travel

 All year around Tanzania enjoys a tropical climate due to its position just south of the Equator, and because of this they don't experience a real summer or winter.
-Some periods are of course better than others to enjoy safari, but beaches, Mount Kilimanjaro and many other attractions can be enjoyed throughout the whole year.
+Tanzania can be visited all year, but some areas have limitations regarding safari during certain periods of the year.
+So if you have a set time for your vacation, be open to advice on areas.
+But all year around both safari, beach and hiking adventures like Mount Kilimanjaro can be enjoyed.

 One of the great things about Tanzania is that it is warm year around, unlike other African destinations like South Africa.
 The yearly average temperature in the Indian Ocean is 27 degrees centigrade.